 If you plan on enjoying an adult beverage, please remember to do so safely and make sure you have a designated driver.
 Visit the Coors Light Designated Driver Booth located behind Section 114 and receive a complimentary soft drink if you are the designated driver for your family.

-Bringing Your Own Food to the Indians Baseball Game
+Bringing Your Own Food to the Indy Indians Baseball Game

-Since we typically sit on the lawn at the baseball game, we bring our own food and drinks along with us.
-I’ll even pack baseball field favorites that my kids enjoy, like cotton candy, hotdogs, corn dogs and soft drinks.
-You can only bring outside food or drink into Victory Field if you are sitting in the lawn or have a specific medical need.
+Since we typically sit on the lawn at the baseball game, we bring our own food and drinks.
+I’ll even pack baseball field favorites that my kids enjoy, like cotton candy, hotdogs, corn dogs, and soft drinks.
+You can only bring outside food or drink into Victory Field if you are sitting on the lawn or have a specific medical need.
 This is good news for my friends who have children with food allergies or sensitivities.
-Victory Field offers several concession options that are vegan and/or gluten-free.
+Victory Field offers several concession options that are vegan and gluten-free.

 Visiting Victory Field if Your Child Has Special Needs